-We’ve rounded up a collection of recipes that utilize your everyday pantry ingredients.
+We’ve rounded up a collection of recipes that utilize your everyday pantry ingredients for these Pantry Staple Baking recipes.
 In the recipes below, feel free to switch up your spices, jams, nuts, garnishes, and more with whatever you happen to have stocked in your kitchen.
 Don’t be afraid to customize the flavor profiles to fit your baking needs!

 Crowned with golden Caramelized Banana halves and offering a hint of cinnamon flavor, this loaf is all about taking the banana to the nth power of sweetness.
 If you don’t have sour cream, you can substitute full fat regular yogurt or crème fraîche.

 With a toasty Hazelnut Streusel topping and the tender crumb of banana bread, these muffins are a welcome treat for any morning.
 If you don’t have hazelnuts, feel free to swap them out with whatever nut you have on hand.

 Every Sunday morning in households and eateries across Bermuda, johnny bread is served with boiled potatoes, bananas, and codfish.
 With a golden-brown exterior and tender, fluffy crumb, johnny bread is versatile enough to enjoy with dinner or as a snack smeared with jam or honey.
 Traditionally, Bermudians cook the dough shaped into a disk or cut into a scone-like wedge in a hot skillet.
 For our recipe, we bake the bread for a few minutes after frying.

 The beauty of this cake is the crackled top, which, combined with the cardamom-scented cake, yields the perfect mix of crispy, soft, chocolaty goodness in a single bite.
 If you’re running low on flour, this is the cake for you!